RandomKiddo/influence/README.rst

     #raises ValueError if input does not match type t
     #raises TypeError if t not able to be casted from input

-List
-''''

-List extends python's built-in lists by adding multidimensional lists and other list extenders

 List2D Class